Hyperion Heights

 "Hyperion Heights" is the first episode of the seventh season and the 134th episode overall of the American fantasy-drama series Once Upon a Time.
 Directed by Ralph Hemecker and written by series co-creators Edward Kitsis and Adam Horowitz, it premiered on ABC in the United States on October 6, 2017.
-This episode marks a soft reboot in the series, with a new storyline being settled in with new characters and a new setting.
+This episode marks a soft reboot in the series, with a new setting and set of characters compared to prior seasons.

-The seventh season revolves around an older Henry Mills, who moved from Storybrooke to another realm in order to figure out what his story is.
-This episode opens this storyline, by introducing reimagined characters, such as Cinderella, and a new curse which turned some of the New Enchanted Forest characters into citizens of a Seattle neighborhood named Hyperion Heights.
+The seventh season revolves around an older Henry Mills, who leaves Storybrooke in order to figure out what his story is.
+This episode introduces new iterations of characters that had been featured in prior seasons, such as Cinderella, and a new curse which transported the inhabitants of the New Enchanted Forest into a fictionalized Seattle neighborhood named Hyperion Heights.

-Former series regular Jared S. Gilmore returns as young Henry Mills to help transition the storyline into the soft reboot.

 Upon its original airing, "Hyperion Heights" was watched by 3.26 million viewers and garnered a 0.7/3 Nielsen rating/share.
-It received mixed to positive response from television critics.
+It received mixed to positive reviews from critics.

 Plot

 Opening sequence

-Seattle's backdrop and the Space Needle are featured, alongside a new set of animations and transitions for the title logo, as well as a modified opening of the theme song.
+The episode opens with the same slideshow of text from the pilot episode.
+For the title card, Seattle's backdrop and the Space Needle are featured, alongside a new set of animations and transitions for the title logo, as well as a modified opening of the theme music.